OWASP/www-project-safetypes/README.md

 `accept()` must be implemented by any new special class, which is not part of the library, while `validate()` is intended to facilitate the customization of existing classes.

+## License
+OWASP Java safetypes is free to use under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).